 We are delighted to be working with RNLI Lifeboats, The Royal Cornwall Hospitals Charity and The Fishermen’s Mission, to raise funds for their brilliant causes.

-Our Restaurant Manager Andrew was born in Sutton Coldfield, Birmingham and attended a boarding school from the age of eight when his parents moved to Africa and then the Caribbean with his father’s job.
+Our Operations Manager Andrew was born in Sutton Coldfield, Birmingham and attended a boarding school from the age of eight when his parents moved to Africa and then the Caribbean with his father’s job.

 After leaving school he went onto a Hotel Management college and studied a National Diploma at Stafford College.
 For his 18th Birthday his parents bought him a flying lesson and he went on to pass his pilot’s licence before his driving licence and subsequently decided to enrol on a commercial pilot’s course at Flight Safety International in Florida.